 Like spreadsheets built right into the workspace, data tables help keep track of all project data - so you don't have to remember where in the cloud all those files are.
 This becomes especially useful as the number of participants or samples in your study grows.

 In Terra, you don't need to store input data in the workspace bucket.
 By including links to the data's actual location in the cloud, the data table can link data files to workspace tools.
 Workflows can input from the table and you can even associate generated data with the original by write output metadata to the workspace table.

-Combine data from different studies or across datasets into a single table.
+Learn how to combine data from different studies or across datasets into a single table:

 Analyze and visualize data in real time in a Notebook

 Need to add a notebook?

 You can create or upload a notebook.pjnb file from the Notebooks tab by selecting the cards at the left of the page.
 Or you can copy a notebook from another workspace by clicking on the three vertical dot icon to the left of the notebook name:

 Set up and run workflows (pipelining)

 Collect, configure (set up) and run workflows for bulk analyses from the Workflows tab.
 These are the sorts of repetitive analyses that can be automated, such as aligning sequencer reads or calling variants.
 You can set up and run workflows by clicking on the workflow name.
 Many options for saving costs - such as using call caching or preemptibles - are available in-app.